 Solar-powered Water Heating, For Real

+The PV wiring builds on a state law requiring solar hot water heaters in most newly constructed single-family homes.
 While the state has required this for over a decade, a loophole has made the requirement functionally moot.
-The state’s Energy Office gave out over 6,500 exemptions statewide despite the Legislature’s written directives that variances “will be rarely, if ever, exercised or granted.”
+However, recent court cases and a renewed effort by the state’s Energy Office will be making good on the law’s intent that variances “will be rarely, if ever, exercised or granted.”

-With the loophole closed, residents could expect to avoid the equivalent of 26 - 47 barrels of imported oil and save between $4,200 and $8,800 over a typical water heater lifetime (15 years).
+Together, these provisions mean residents could expect to avoid the equivalent of 26 - 47 barrels of imported oil and save between $4,200 and $8,800 over a typical water heater lifetime of 15 years.

 Access to Electric Vehicle Charging